LaCompte/Mazmoon/contributing_guide.md

 ### Our Standards
 - **Respectful communication** with all community members
+- **Supporting Open Source** across the board especially
 - **Constructive feedback** in code reviews and discussions
 - **Inclusive environment** welcoming contributors of all backgrounds
 - **Focus on collaboration** and learning

 ### Unacceptable Behavior
-- Harassment, discrimination, or offensive language
+- Harassment, discrimination, or offensive language.
+Unless it is directed at macOS and Windows 11 - then you are welcome to use whatever you want.
+Mazmoon does not approve of these corporate greed baits anyway.
+- Support for macOS and Windows 11.
+We do not care about those platforms and are willing to bear the consequences for it.
 - Personal attacks or trolling
 - Spam or irrelevant content
-- Violation of others' privacy
+- Violation of others' privacy.

 ## Getting Help